Union Engineering

 Union's Baja off-road vehicle in action

-More details on each team is found below.
-Please contact the Dean of Engineering for additional information.
+More detail on each team is found below.
+Students at all levels and of any major are welcome to join.
+Please email either the student captains or faculty advisors, listed here.
+You may also contact the Dean of Engineering for additional information.

 • SAE Aero Design